Scroll to top

 Fruits and Vegetables

 Fruits and vegetables are something that everyone should be eating plenty of, but women that are trying to get pregnant should make a special effort to get their recommended servings in.
-Fruits and vegetables pack in dozens of nutrients including vitamin A, vitamin C, antioxidants, magnesium, fiber, and potassium.
+They pack in dozens of nutrients including vitamin A, vitamin C, antioxidants, magnesium, fiber, and potassium.

 We recommend five servings of vegetables per day, three of which should be leafy greens, and at least another three daily servings of fruits such as bananas, oranges, and berries.
 Dark green, leafy vegetables such as spinach, kale, and other salad greens are rich in vitamins A, C, and K as well as fiber, folate, iron, and calcium.